Best Manta Ray Diving in the World - Bluewater Dive Travel

 Best Manta Ray Diving

-The Canyon, on the southern side of San Benedicto, is another popular cleaning station for oceanic mantas, and dive groups can often enjoy huge schools of them circling in the strong currents above.
+The Canyon, on the southern side of San Benedicto, is another popular cleaning station for oceanic mantas, and dive groups can often see huge schools circling in the strong currents above.

 From November to June each year, the waters around Socorro Island in Mexico are home to over 500 oceanic manta rays (and scores of sharks as well).
 And, at Socorro, we’re talking about manta rays that are over 22 feet (7 meters) in width, the Giant Oceanic Mantas.